The Rachel Zoe Project

 The Rachel Zoe Project is an American reality television series starring celebrity stylist Rachel Zoe.
-The series premiered on September 9, 2008 on the Bravo television network.
+The series premiered on September 9, 2008 on Bravo.

 The show was confirmed by Bravo for a second season on December 5, 2008.
 Production began in January 2009.
-Zoe was spotted during Paris Fashion Week 2009, being followed by a TV crew filming footage for the show.
 Season 3 premiered on August 3, 2010 on Bravo.
-The third season covered the departure of Zoe's longtime styling associate, Taylor Jacobson, while introducing a new member to Team Zoe, Ashley Avignone.
 Season 4 premiered on September 6, 2011 on Bravo.
 Zoe confirmed that the series had been picked up for a fifth season in September 2012.
 The fifth season debuted on March 6, 2013.
 The show was cancelled in 2013.

 Synopsis

 The series follows the life of Rachel Zoe while she expands her business and attempts to balance her personal and professional life.